 GQ Magazine has released a new interview and photoshoot with Timmy that was conducted before the strike.
 You can check the interview out here and see the images in the gallery.

 Timothée, Taylor and Luca grace the cover of the new Variety.
 You can read the article at the link and see the images in the gallery.

-Timothée graces the cover of the March issue of GQ.
-You can read the interview here, see images in the gallery in HQ and read a few excerpts below as well.
+Timothée is on the cover of the October issue of British Vogue.
+You can see the covers and the photoshoot in the gallery and read the article here.